Last Updated: 23rd August 2024

 Oh, and the platform is customizable with your company branding! 🎨

 Want to learn more?
-Explore the features or book a demo!
+Check out the 90-second platform tour below, and book a personalized demo.

 Employee Influencers, Not Just Advocates

-The old approach is just getting employees to engage with company content, and share it.
+The old approach is simply getting employees to engage with company content and share it on their own social media profiles.

 Employees want to know what’s in it for them.
 How can advocacy benefit their careers?